 The Riuwaka River has a 105 km2 catchment that flows into Tasman Bay three kilometres north of the Motueka River, and also includes a number of tributaries.
 For part of its journey, the river flows underground through limestone caves, returning to the open air at Te Puna ō Riuwaka / The Riuwaka Resurgence.

 The Waiwhero wetland is a large (16ha), natural wetland in the FMU.
-There are other small but ecologically significant areas of wetland found at the coast and scattered throughout the catchment.
+There are other small but ecologically significant areas of wetland found at the coast and scattered throughout the FMU.
 Several artificial wetlands have recently been and are being created beside the Motueka river in areas where river gravels have been extracted.
 Only 2% of the original wetlands of the Motueka-Riuwaka coastal outwash plains remain.

 Groundwater in the Motueka Plains groundwater system is contained within alluvial gravels (known as the Motueka Gravel Aquifer) forming the coastal delta of the Motueka and Riuwaka rivers.
 The Motueka gravels are thinnest (approximately 6m) at the inland margins of the plains, and thicken to 30 metres in the central plains area, where they are the cleanest and most permeable.